the latest addition to the vlog on the richyrocks youtube channel — mexican slang in english!!!

 neither daniel-san nor miyagi actually say “a huevo” in karate kid

-like the graphic says at 5:11 in the mexican slang video, a huevo has nothing to do with eggs (huevo is spanish for egg). however, huevo can also be used as a synonym for testicles in mexican slang (like balls in english). this definition is implied when using a huevo.
+- like the graphic says at 5:11 in the mexican slang video, a huevo has nothing to do with eggs. huevo is spanish for egg, but can also be used as a synonym for testicles in mexican slang (like balls in english). in the expression a huevo, the testicle definition is implied.

 the crane. a huevo.